Responses to the COVID-19 pandemic in June 2020: 29 June

 Governor of São Paulo João Doria announced that he is expecting approval from Brazil's federal regulator to trial a possible COVID-19 vaccine developed by Chinese company Sinovac Biotech.
 This comes as the World Health Organization urged federal and state authorities to work more closely to combat the pandemic in Brazil.

 Canadian Prime Minister Justin Trudeau urged Canadians to be cautious as the country slowly reopens its economy.

 Governor of New York Andrew Cuomo urged Donald Trump to sign an executive order making it mandatory to wear face coverings in public.
 Theatres in New York's Broadway extended their closures to January 2021.

-Los Angeles County announced that beaches will be closed during the July 4 Independence Day holiday weekend after continued daily increases in cases.
+Los Angeles County announced that beaches will be closed during the 4 July Independence Day holiday weekend after continued daily increases in cases.

 30 June

-Canadian authorities extended the country's foreign travel ban to July 31 and the mandatory 14-day for all arriving travellers, including citizens, to August 31 to attempt to slow the spread of coronavirus.
+Canadian authorities extended the country's foreign travel ban to 31 July and the mandatory 14-day quarantine for all arriving travellers, including citizens, to 31 August to attempt to slow the spread of coronavirus.

 In the United States, director of National Institute of Allergy and Infectious Diseases Anthony Fauci warned that the US could say as many as 100,000 new cases of coronavirus a day if people do not adhere to public health recommendations.

 Governor of Arizona Doug Ducey ordered bars, gyms, cinemas and some other non-essential businesses to close for thirty days after increasing cases of COVID-19.
 Events with more than fifty people will also be banned.

 Governor of New York Andrew Cuomo added a further eight states to the New York's mandatory 14-day quarantine for arriving travellers.
 The additional states were named as California, Georgia, Iowa, Idaho, Louisiana, Mississippi, Nevada and Tennessee.